 However, if you’re operating an eCommerce store or a medium-sized website that requires more resources, you’ll most likely need more.
 This is where VPS hosting would come in.
-And for those of you who consistently expect a considerable amount of traffic, then you may need to opt for the cloud or even dedicated hosting option.
+And for those who consistently expect a considerable amount of traffic, you may need to opt for the cloud or even a dedicated hosting option.

 You should now have a better understanding of the basics of web hosting, and as such, you should feel empowered to start hunting for the perfect web hosting to meet your needs.
 Remember, each plan comes with its share of perks, and although there are many different plans available, it all comes down to whether the plan fits your needs at that time.